code4moldova/voluntar-telegram-client/README.md

 1. Run ``make autoformat`` to format all ``.py`` files
 2. Run ``make verify`` and examine the output, looking for issues that need to be addressed
 3. Open a pull request with your changes

+To avoid time-related confusions, set `constants.py/TIMEZONE` to your timezone.
+The logs will explicitly say the time is in UTC, and also display a user-centric timestamp, to remind you about this.
+Nevertheless, you should keep this in mind at all times.

 # How to use the Docker image